Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

 Still, we are at the descriptive level.
-For a true understanding of the behaviour, we must consider the \emph{dynamics} of the ALG.
-The behaviour of the line-counting process $(Y_n(\tau))_{\tau \geq 0}$ is very well studied, since, as mentioned above, it is, at the same time, the stochastic logistic process of the SIS model in epidemiology.
-Recall that $(Y_n(\tau))_{\tau \geq 0}$ dies out with probability 1; but it is decisive what happens before extinction.
+For an understanding of the behaviour, we must consider the \emph{dynamics} of the ALG.
+As mentioned above, the line-counting process $(Y_n(\tau))_{\tau \geq 0}$ dies out with probability 1; but it is decisive what happens before extinction.
+Let us briefly recapitulate the essentials following \citet{AnderssonDjehiche1998} and \citet{Foxall2021}.
 In the subcritical case, $(Y_n(\tau))_{\tau \geq 0}$ dies out quickly almost surely.
-In contrast, in the supercritical regime, it is well known \citep{AnderssonDjehiche1998,Foxall2021} to have a metastable state around $N\bar \xi$, where $\bar \xi$ is the stable equilibrium of the differential equation \eqref{ode_xi}.
+In contrast, in the supercritical regime, it has a metastable state around $N\bar \xi$, where $\bar \xi$ is the stable equilibrium of the differential equation \eqref{ode_xi}.
 Note that $\lambda_{\lfloor N \bar \xi\rfloor} \approx \mu_{\lfloor N \bar \xi\rfloor}$; also recall from Section~\ref{subsec:LLN} that the qualitatively different behaviour in the sub- and supercritical regimes reflects the transcritical bifurcation of the equilibria of the differential equation.